 Liquidity risk is the risk that the MFA will not have sufficient cash to meet its obligations as they become due.
-The MFA manages liquidity risk by monitoring cash flows on a daily basis, maintaining a liquid Debt Reserve Fund (\$104 million as at December 31, 2014), ensuring access to a \$200 million bank facility, and actively participating in the commercial paper market.
+The MFA manages liquidity risk by monitoring cash flows on a daily basis, maintaining a liquid Debt Reserve Fund (\$107 million as at December 31, 2015), ensuring access to a \$200 million bank facility, and actively participating in the commercial paper market.

-The MFA can also invoke the joint and several guarantee of its clients, call outstanding demand notes, and impose a property tax on all taxable land and improvements in British Columbia.
+Although never undertaken in its history, the MFA can also invoke the joint and several guarantee of its clients, call outstanding demand notes, and impose a property tax on all taxable land and improvements in British Columbia.